-Here’s a list of websites I recommend you check out.
+Here’s a list of websites & resources I recommend you check out.
 Some will help you improve your music production skills and some are just my friends who also link back this website.

 Noiselab: a community of Ableton producers and electronic musicians.
 All instructors are either Ableton Certified Trainers or successful producers with impressive industry credentials.